jpdur7729/SpotImports/Readme.md

 NoShow option is actually useful in different circumstances such as:

 1. Excel is NOT available
-2. For testing purposes when many extracts in succession are done
+2. For testing purposes when many extracts in succession are done In that last case, leveraging the Dahsboard.xlsx spreadsheet it is easy to examine the created spreadsheets

 # Date Format